Guidelines

 Note:

-Fabworks guarantees a cutting tolerance of +/-.005" across your whole part.
+Fabworks standard cutting tolerance is +/-.005" across your whole part.

 Thats hole sizes, outer dimensions, hole to hole, everything!
 Most parts are manufactured to much tighter tolerances, around +/-.002".